omerhashmininjago/throttle/README.md

-# omer-throttle
+# throttle

-The omer-throttle library takes care on how throttling needs to be done.
+The throttle library takes care on how throttling needs to be done.

 Developers, often tend to make sure, different throttling rates need to be applied to different types of requests.